wagtail/wagtail/docs/advanced_topics/images/standardizing_renditions.rst

 We are going to achieve three things:

-1. We will unify all filter specs in a common python file (e.g. ``settings.py``).
+1. We will unify all filter specs in a common Python file (e.g. ``settings.py``).
 2. A context processor will put these specs into our templates.
-3. As the filter specs now live in a single place (``settings.py``) you can also import them in your python code.
-This is great if you are :ref:`image_renditions`.
+3. As the filter specs now live in a single place (``settings.py``) you can also import them in your Python code.

 Common filter specs
 ^^^^^^^^^^^^^^^^^^^

 You can put the filter specs anywhere you want.
-Highly recommended is a place that you can access freely from anywhere in your code.
-For most django projects, this will be the ``settings.py``, used here as example.
+For most Django projects, this will be the ``settings.py``, used here as example.

  .. code-block:: python